-Start Dura Activity Details tion 9:00 0:15 Get to Introduction - Agreeing on the framework know Motto: 'Today talk about everything, ask everything' your What are we doing today? team and - Supporting Roma integration open up - Our prejudices and their understanding and management - Tips, ideas for making your own and your team's job easier - Selection and interview - preparation, questions, evaluation and what comes next - The importance of feedback Step 0: Roma or Gypsy?
+Start Dura Activity Details tion 9:00 0:15 Get to know your team and open up Introduction - Agreeing on the framework Motto: 'Today talk about everything, ask everything' What are we doing today? - Supporting Roma integration - Our prejudices and their understanding and management Tips, ideas for making your own and your team's job easier Selection and interview - preparation, questions, evaluation and what comes next The importance of feedback Step 0 : Roma or Gypsy?
 It should be clarified in 5 minutes that both "Roma" and "Gypsy" are ok to say.
 In London, April 8-12, 1971 at the First World Roma Congress, the delegates of the various Roma groups present there agreed that the common and official name of all people of gypsy origin in the world should henceforth be the plural form of "Rom".
-9:15 0:45 Getting 0.
-Participants line up based on the time when joined the company - to know name, introduction (10') each other 1.
-In small groups (4) find 5 such things that are true for everyone, and - 1 that is true just about you creating a Big common list - team diversity climate of , trust The teams collect and share ideas (15') Let's see who we are - standing on two sides of a line in the middle 2.
+9:15 0:45 Getting to know each O. Participants line up based on the time when joined the company - name, introduction (10') other - creating a In small groups (4) find 5 such things that are true for everyone, and that is true just about you Big common list - team diversity climate of trust 1.B: Why could this day be useful to me?
+What do I not want?
+The teams collect and share ideas (15') Let's see who we are - standing on two sides of a line in the middle 2.
 Questions for group creation: (10') Where did you come from?
 From Eastern/Western Hungary I like beer / wine Active or passive recharging?
 Football or Puzzle?
 Is this my first job / have I ever worked elsewhere?
 I like XY TV show or YZ TV show